danweitzel/webpage/content/post/linuxsocialscience/index.md

 sudo apt install python3.11
 ```

 If you want to use Anaconda the installation guide is on their website.
-You can find it [here](https://docs.anaconda.com/anaconda/install/linux/)
+You can find it [here](https://docs.anaconda.com/anaconda/install/linux/).

 ## LaTeX

-In order to write beautiful documents in LaTeX we need to in

 We obviously want to write beautiful documents in LaTeX.
 In order to be able to do that we need to install the program first.
 Here things get a bit tricky.
 We want to install TeXLive but there are different options that vary in the included packages and accordingly also in their size. `texlive-base` is a mere 160MB, while `texlive-full` is almost 6GB.
 If you have plenty of hard drive space I recommend you install `texlive-full`.
 Installing the full version minimizes the risk of ever running into a problem.
 If space is limited I recommend you go for `texlive-latex-extra` with 464MB.